tanisperez/tanis.codes/content/posts/deploy-hugo-website-to-cloudflare.md

 ## Configure a custom domain for your website

+Once completed the preivous steps, we will configure

 Our project is successfully deployed globally, we could access our website through the Cloudflare Pages provided URL.
 In my case, the URL is `tanis-codes.pages.dev`.

 ![Configure custom domain](/images/deploy-hugo-website-to-cloudflare/configure-custom-domain.png)